chivandikwa/gatsby-casper/src/content/react-ts-standards.md

         </div>
     </div>
 </div>
-// contents above removed for brevity, but imagine the mess!
+// contents above were removed for brevity, but imagine the mess!

 // same component with composition
 <ActivityPanel>